ironpinguin/departure-monitor/README.md

 For Würzburg, the EFA API (Electronic Timetable Information) is used, which is accessed via a proxy.

+## Credits

+### Inspiration

+This project was inspired by [MMM-MVVWiesty](https://github.com/wiesty/MMM-MVVWiesty), a MagicMirror module for displaying MVV departure information.
+We appreciate the foundational work and ideas that helped shape this project.

+### Development

+This project was primarily developed with **RooCode**, an AI-powered LLM extension for VS Code (https://roocode.com/), which contributed at least 90% of the codebase, including the core architecture, API integrations, user interface, and overall functionality.
+RooCode is an intelligent coding assistant that helps developers write, refactor, and optimize code efficiently.

 ## Contributing

 Contributions to the project are welcome!
 Possible extensions could be: